BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Streaming Application Settings

-Boost Your Microphone: This mic’s effectiveness in giving you the best capture of your voice depends on how far you position the mic from your lips.
+Boost Your Microphone: blue snowball mic’s effectiveness in giving you the best capture of your voice depends on how far you position the mic from your lips.
 So, it will help if you move the mic closer to your mouth.
 In case you need to position the mic farther away from your mouth, you need to boost the mic.

 Turn the boost slowly to figure out the sweet spot for your application.
-You can also adjust the mic’s volume on your main window as you try to boost it slowly.
+You can also adjust the blue snowball mic’s volume on your main window as you try to boost it slowly.
 Eventually, you will find the sweet spot wherein your voice will sound crisp and clear.

 Suppress the Background Noise: It will also be useful to add a Noise Suppression Filter aside from the Noise Gate Filter.
-The Noise Suppression Filter works well with the Noise Gate, preventing background noise like those coming from passing cars and fans.
+The Noise Suppression Filter works well with the Noise Gate, preventing unwanted background noise like those coming from passing cars and fans.

 How To Upgrade Your Snowball Microphone Setups